-The assessment roll becomes a public document after the assessor completes the roll, signs the assessor's affidavit and delivers the roll and affidavit to the municipal clerk (in Milwaukee, to the commissioner of assessments).
+The assessment roll becomes a public document after the assessor completes the roll and is delivered to the municipal clerk (in Milwaukee, to the commissioner of assessments).
 At least 15 days before the roll is open for examination, the clerk publishes a notice with the days the assessment roll will be open for review.